 Typically on the road I wash my hair once a week max.
 Sometimes my hair can get pretty greasy in between.
-To deal with this, I apply a small amount of Oscar Blandi Pronto Dry Shampoo to soak up the grease and give my locks a little oomph.
+To deal with this, I apply a small amount of Crown Affair Dry Shampoo to soak up the grease and give my locks a little oomph.

 Wear a hat to hide messy or dirty hair